Commercial Construction Loan Interest Rates: The Essential Guide

 A commercial construction loan is specifically designed to fund the construction phase of a new building or renovation project (sometimes called a rehab or renovation loan).
 It’s similar to a home construction loan but for commercial purposes.
 However, this type of loan differs from traditional mortgages and offers unique terms tailored to the construction process.

 The loan term for a commercial construction loan typically ranges from six months to three years, allowing borrowers enough time to complete the project.
 During this period, the borrower receives funds in stages as the construction progresses.
+These staged disbursements are typically managed according to a draw schedule, which outlines payment milestones based on project progress.

 The loan amount is based on factors such as the property’s appraisal and the project’s overall cost.
 The borrower makes interest-only payments during the construction phase, with a final lump sum payment due at the end of the term.

 One key advantage of a commercial construction loan is that it provides flexibility for both the borrower and the contractor.
 The funds are disbursed as needed, ensuring there are enough resources available to complete each stage of the project efficiently.
+Many lenders offer flexible construction loan options.

 How do Commercial Construction Loans work?